Systems in the financial infrastructure

 Bankgirocentralen BGC AB (Bankgirot) supplies a payment system for retail payments.

-Euroclear Sweden AB (Euroclear Sweden) is a central securities depository which means that Euroclear Sweden clears and settles transactions from the stock market and the fixed-income market.
-Some transactions on the derivatives market are also settled by Euroclear Sweden.
+Euroclear Sweden AB (Euroclear Sweden) is a central securities depository, which means that Euroclear Sweden clears and settles transactions from the stock market and the fixed-income market.
+Some transactions on the derivatives market are also settled at Euroclear Sweden.

-NasdaqClearing AB is a central counterparty that conducts counterparty clearing for equity, fixed-income and commodity derivatives, as well as repos, and thus manages the risk entailed in an open position towards a transaction counterparty.
+NasdaqClearing AB is a central counterparty that conducts counterparty clearing for share, interest rate and commodity derivatives, as well as repos, and thus manages the risk entailed in an open position towards a transaction counterparty..

-EuroCCP is a central counterparty for a number of European trading platforms.
-In Sweden, EuroCCP clears equity transactions from the stock exchange in Stockholm (Nasdaq Stockholm).
+Cboe Clear Europe is a central counterparty for a number of European trading platforms.
+In Sweden, Cboe Clear Europe clears equity transactions from the Stockholm stock exchange (Nasdaq Stockholm) and from the Nasdaq First North trading platform.

 LCH.Clearnet is a central counterparty that manages various financial instruments in different currencies, including interest rate swaps and equities denominated in Swedish kronor.